-A revolving credit facility enables you to draw down working capital, repay it and withdraw it again, when you like.
-You can use it to support growth strategies and acquisitions or to strengthen working capital.
+A revolving credit facility enables you to draw down working capital, repay it and withdraw it again, when it suits you.
+You can use it to support growth strategies and acquisitions, or to strengthen working capital.

 Our revolving credit facility is a form of alternative business finance.
-It offers flexible funding to businesses that need ongoing funds without going through the traditional loan application process.
+It offers flexible funding to businesses that need ongoing funds, without having to go through the traditional loan application process.

 The table below shows the difference between a revolving credit facility and invoice financing.
 By leveraging your entire balance sheet, rather than just your accounts receivables, you can use a revolving credit facility to access much higher amounts.

 |Business assets||Asset value||RCF advance %||RCF advance value*||IF advance %||IF advance value*|

 “We are delighted to be working with the team at Growth Lending.
 They have been able to work with us to provide a working capital solution that will support our growth plans.
 They are a pleasure to work with, as they share our passion and understand our ambitions”

 Louise Poole, Financial Director, Spirit Health

 A revolving credit facility is a line of credit that is agreed between a business and a lender and is characterised by its flexibility.
 The business is able to access any amount of cash, up to an agreed credit limit, on a continually revolving basis, which means the company can draw down cash, repay and withdraw again, as needed.

 This is especially beneficial for businesses that have funds tied up in assets, invoices or their balance sheets, because a revolving credit facility frees up working capital on a flexible, rolling basis, enabling business owners to concentrate on growth.